urbanvas/Spotify-React/README.md

 ## INTRODUCTION

-In this project, I have built a React web application called Jammming.
+In this project, I have built a React web application called Neil's Jam.
 Using React with the Spotify API here is a website that allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.

 ## Usage

-run
+git clone
 npm install && npm start

 ## Licence